 Suffice it to say Jay Z is ill informed and unaware because if he was he’d understand that though Mr Belafonte did not make as much money as he’s done, it is the sacrifices of Mr Belafonte’s generation that paved the way for him to be where he is today.

-Its no secret that in 2010 Jay Z reportedly made $63m and donated just over $6,000 to charity.
+Its is reported that in 2010 Jay Z made $63m and donated just over $6,000 to charity.
 In his words; riddle me that.
 How he chooses to expend his wealth and celebrity is his business, I get that, and its probably lofty to ask that he justify his status too, but for unto whomever much is given, of him shall be much required.
 Luke 12:48.

 His reasoning is deeply flawed and small minded.
 You influence a movement Jay Z, to a great extent you have bridged a gap with your music, in the way most artists cannot and some never will, between generations and races, you have even more power to speak and act for those less fortunate than the average Joes who are speaking and acting.
 Its much more than just showing up, its an evolution of self and an awareness of your status and to that effect, channeling it for the greater good.
 Not just for the next dollar bill.
 And it is not a lot to expect from you, not when you staged a boycott of Cristal for making sanctimonious remarks about the hip-hop culture.
 Priorities Jay z, PRIORITIES.
 Get your mind right.